yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 With an update for Dynarmic and SDL2, byte[] enabled {{< gh-hovercard "9374" "support for ARM64" >}} compilation.
 This means all Switch titles can be tested on Linux ARM64 devices with compatible Vulkan drivers.

-As part of this effort we started implementing Flatpak support for ARM64 Linux devices.
+As part of this effort, we started implementing Flatpak support for ARM64 Linux devices.
 This {{< gh-hovercard "9419" "required making OpenGL optional" >}} for the build process, as Flatpak’s Qt build only supports OpenGL ES, not the full fledged OpenGL 4.6 compatibility profile we require.

 Part of these changes fixed compilation for macOS, but the situation remains the same, without MoltenVK support, nothing will be rendered.

-Epicboy implemented a series of changes with the goal of minimising the overhead of dynamic memory allocation, a task which involves requesting memory from the operating system, and can slow-down performance in some circumstances.
+Epicboy implemented a series of changes with the goal of minimizing the overhead of dynamic memory allocation, a task which involves requesting memory from the operating system, and can slow-down performance in some circumstances.

 The texture cache, in particular, was a significant contributor to this issue, as it constantly allocated and then deallocated memory when transferring textures to and from the GPU.
 To address this problem, Epicboy optimized the texture cache to {{< gh-hovercard "9490" "pre-allocate a buffer to store swizzle data" >}} and reuse it whenever possible, rather than performing a dynamic memory allocation every time this was done.